Core Emergency GIS Architecture & Data Standards

 Compliance & Audit-Trail Requirements

 NIMS ICS-209 situation reporting, FEMA Business Process Analysis and System (BPAS) submissions, and OGC API – Features conformance all depend on the same primitive: an immutable, queryable record of what a feature was, where it came from, and when it changed.
 Every write to the operational datastore should be append-only at the audit level — even when the feature itself is updated in place, a lineage delta is recorded.
+Teams preparing those submissions can work straight from the compliance checklists for NIMS ICS-209, FEMA BPAS, and OGC API – Features instead of reverse-engineering each reporting format by hand.

 import json